readyready15728/misc/rimworld-notes.md

 >good starting point imho.
 Nobody into drugs/pyro, all capable of violence and
 >firefighting.

+* A more recent perspective:

+>One person with high shooting, animals and cooking.
+One with mining,
+>construction and crafting.
+One with plants, medicine, intellectual.
+Covers
+>all your bases and gives each pawn a major task that they're good at, without
+>overlapping the ones that take up a lot of time.
+Then usually I try to fill
+>in the gaps with recruits/pod crashes/etc, and specialize the original
+>colonists into single roles once I've got a few more pawns.
+I don't really
+>start with xenos tbh, I'll fit them in as recruits later.

 * Some initial supplies may be scattered away from the main crash site.
 (At least in that story mode.)
 * Double-click an item to select all visible items of that type.